dyanikoglu/PedestriansTragedy/README.md

 - Rarely, no car or truck spawns after launch of the game.
 Relaunching resolves this problem.
 - If player keeps pressed to up or down button, and reaches to end of the world while it's still pressed, game will over unexpectedly.
 - Rarely, cars can be spawned repeatedly in same place(because of random spawn system).
 One of them will wait other one until the collision ends.

+## Licence

+Copyright (C) 2017 Doğa Can YANIKOĞLU

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/

+## Contributing

+Contributors are encouraged to fork this repository and issue pull requests.